shogerr/bluprntr/README.md

 1. Clone/download the project from Github.
 2. Install the Chrome Extension (instructions in next section).
-3. Install Bluprntr: `npm install <path-to-bluprntr-project> --global`
+3. Install Bluprntr: `npm install <path-to-bluprntr-project> --global` from the terminal (powershell/shell/cli).
-4. Start the `bluprntr` application from a terminal (powershell/shell/cli).
+4. Start the `bluprntr` application from the terminal.
 5. Navigate to a class using Chrome.
 6. Open Chrome's _Developer Tools_ and select the network tab.
 7. Start a class video.